Your Official Guide to Picking the Best Dog Breed for You

 Boxers are eager to please

 Another brachycephalic breed, boxers are high energy, exuberant, and friendly.
 A boisterous and loving breed, Boxers are eager to please but frequently not the brightest bulb in the box.
 Loyal and protective, Boxers are great family dogs, but care should be taken around small children, because boxers are very excitable.
 Another short-lived breed, Boxers have a life span of less than 10 years and have a breed predisposition to heart disease and a few different cancers.
 We love rescue dogs and mixed breeds, too!
-Here’s everything you need to know before adopting a rescue pup.
+This is everything you need to know before adopting a rescue pup.

 Poodles are super smart